BOOKSVP/api-docs/source/index.html.md

 }
 ```

-Return a list of all events your Organisation owns.
+Return a list of all collections your Organisation owns.

 ### HTTP Request